IzabellaLopes/checkup-dublin/README.md

 ## Deployment

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
+   - Sign in to your GitHub account.
+   - Locate the repository named "checkup-dublin" for this project.
+   - Click on the "Settings" link.
-  - In the GitHub repository, navigate to the Settings tab
+   - In the left-hand side navigation bar, click on "Pages".
-  - From the source section drop-down menu, select the Master Branch
-  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+   - In the "Source" section, choose "main" from the branch selection dropdown menu.
+Select "Root" from the folder selection dropdown menu.
+   - Click on "Save."
+Your GitHub Pages site is now deployed and can be accessed at the displayed URL.

-The live link can be found here -
+The live link can be found here - [CheckUp Dublin Center](https://izabellalopes.github.io/checkup-dublin/)

 - - -